vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 And at the end, we store the handles in the class.

-Thats it, we have initialized vulkan.
-We can now start calling vulkan commands.
+Thats it, we have initialized Vulkan.
+We can now start calling Vulkan commands.

 But before we start executing commands, there is one last thing to do.